nero1933/library-management-system/README.md

 ### book_transactions
 GET /borrow (authentication required)
-* Takes as a value a list od 'book_ids'
+* Takes as a value a list od 'book_ids'.
 * Checks each requested 'book.id' for existing.
 * Checks each requested 'book.qty_in_library' to be more than one.
 * Checks that the user does not exceed their borrowing limit (By default user can have no more than 3 active borrows.
 See 'MAX_BORROWS' in .env).